linux08/udacity-star-notary/README.md

-# ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
-**PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.
+**Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.